26 Nov The Ultimate Guide: What is Computer Forensics?

 - The authors of such standards are not accepted by their peers

-- High joining fees for professional bodies can put practitioners of
+- High joining fees for professional bodies can discourage practitioners

 Fit to practice

-At Forensic Control we are experts in Computer Forensics so if you need any assistance please just drop us a message and we will be happy to advise.
-You can book a computer investigation with one of our examiners.
-Alternatively, if you’re in the UK we can also help you with cyber essentials.
+At Forensic Control we are experts in computer forensics, so if you need any assistance please just drop us a message, and we’ll be happy to advise.
+Alternatively, you can book a computer investigation with one of our experienced computer forensics investigators.